 - Walk out to the end of Ben Buckler for a sweeping view of Bondi and the coast down to Coogee (this is a fab sunset spot!)

-- Enjoy a super-healthy, delicious, and beautiful brunch at The Well, Bondi Whole Foods, Harry’s, or Depot
+- Enjoy a super-healthy, delicious, and beautiful brunch at The Well, The Shack, Harry’s, or Depot

 - Drink, dine, and shop along Hall Street, or window shop the boutiques on Gould Street